tvturnhout/parrot-chatbot/README.md

 With this project you can use your Facebook chat history to make a lightweight chatbot that answers with sentences learned from your chatlogs.

-I found this particularly entertaining when added to a group chat with a suffiicient long chat history.
+I found this particularly entertaining when added to a groupchat with a suffiicient long chat history.
 The bot will recognize a lot of topics the group particularly talks about which makes for hilarious situations.

 # Requirements